juliusbaechle/LoL_Skin_Manager/README.md

 # LoL_Skin_Manager
-Enables pre-game selection of any champion skin in League of Legends
+Enables pre-game selection of any champion skin in League of Legends.
-without DLL injection.
 Only affects client side.

 <img src="docs/proof_of_concept.png" alt="proof of concept: Ahri - KDA All Out - Emerald">